'}}

 Why Do We Label Someone as Shy?

-It’s easy to assign labels — we do it without thinking, often as a way of explaining what we notice.
+It’s easy to assign labels, we do it without thinking, often as a way of explaining what we notice.

-Picture a parent reassuring someone while their child hides behind their legs:
+Picture a parent reassuring someone while their child hides behind their legs: “It’s okay, they’re just shy.”

 Or perhaps you’ve said to a friend, “Don’t be shy!”